Soccer: Mbappe double leads France past Argentina in 4-3 thriller

 Argentina continued to fight over the last 20 minutes but Aguero’s header from Messi’s cross in stoppage time was too little, too late.

-“This is very painful, especially since the players have made a huge effort,” Sampaoli said.
-“It was a very, very difficult game, the players gave everything on the pitch but they have not achieve the goal here in Russia.”
+“This is very painful, especially because the players have made a huge effort,” said Sampaoli, already under pressure after Argentina’s stuttering start to the tournament.

+“It was a very difficult game but we have not achieved our goal here in Russia.
+I’m sad, I’m frustrated – I think that’s quite normal.
+I won’t decide my future today.”

 Editing by Ken Ferris and Ed Osmond